PRECIOUS-Gold falls as investors focus on U.S. stimulus outlook

 Indian purchases of gold have fallen since an import duty hike earlier this month.
 The government is trying to narrow its current account deficit by reducing gold imports.

-Victor Thianpiriya, commodities analyst at Australia and New Zealand Banking Group, said volumes to India have fallen significantly in the past two weeks.
+Victor Thianpiriya, commodities analyst at Australia and New Zealand Banking Group, said volumes to India have fallen significantly in the last two weeks.

 Hedge funds and money managers slashed their bullish bets in gold and silver futures and options in the week to June 11, a report by the Commodity Futures Trading Commission showed on Friday.